 Our scholarship program was so successful over the past two years that we want to expand it in 2018 along with our class offerings.
 We’re planning many more classes for new students and for alumni, and our goal is to set aside at least one quarter (or more) of each course’s seats for scholarship students.
 To realize this goal, we’re looking to raise $10,000.

 Will you please donate to help continue this great enterprise?
 Your gift can help us ensure scholarship spots in all 2018 classes.
-And because the Sentient Squid Scholarship Program is fiscally sponsored by the Speculative Literature Foundation, a 501-c(3) nonprofit organization, you may be able to deduct this gift from your taxable income (depending on the tax regulations of your government).

 A donation from you would really help to support more voices telling more and more inclusive stories.